 The Music Subject Leader monitors the effectiveness of this policy on a regular basis.
 The Executive Headteacher and Music Subject Leader report to the governing board on the effectiveness of the policy annually and, if necessary, makes recommendations for further improvements.

-Music Policy revised by: Ros Taylor and Suzanne Walton Summer 2020 rolley levision agreed by governors.
-Summer
+Music Policy revised by: Ros Taylor Summer 2023 Policy revision agreed by staff: Summer 2023